Does The Ordinary Skincare Work For Hyperpigmentation

 I actually used this as a spot treatment on both my face and my body.
-Basically anywhere that I have dark marks, scars and pigmentation marks.
-Due to the high Vitamin C content this product feels very uncomfortable on your skin.
+Basically anywhere that I have dark marks, scars, and pigmentation marks.
+Due to the high Vitamin C content, this product feels very uncomfortable on your skin.
 You can literally feel the ascorbic acid working.
-Hence why I only use as a spot treatment!
+Hence why I only use it as a spot treatment!

 Note: This cream has a very gritty feel to it.
-Which is due to the way the ascorbic acid is formulated.
+This is due to the way ascorbic acid is formulated.

 From The Ordinary's website: The format of this formula is a suspension of very fine L-Ascorbic Acid powder and, as such, provides the most direct exposure of extremely high concentrations of Vitamin C topically.
 With such format, there are 2 important things to consider:

 1) A very strong tingling but non-irritating sensation is expected during the first 1-2 weeks of use until the skin's tolerance to such high exposure is elevated.
 If the sensation is too strong to tolerate, the formula can be mixed on each application with other creams or serums of your preference.

 2) The powder exposure to the skin disallows the formula to feel like a serum, lotion or cream and each application requires a few seconds to feel absorbed by the skin.
 This formula feels gritty for a few seconds after application.
 If you prefer to avoid this gritty feel, we suggest our Vitamin C Suspension 30% in Silicone.

 It should be noted that the stability of vitamin C in skincare is a concern, as exposure light, oxygen and heat will slowly degrade vitamin C. So try and use this cream as quick as you can after opening it.
 Also, as with retinol, don't combine your acids with this cream!